-Marshall University School of Nursing endeavors to be regionally recognized for innovative programs in nursing education, scholarship, and interdisciplinary partnerships that improve the health and well being of the individual, family, and society.
+Marshall University School of Nursing endeavors to be globally recognized for innovative programs in nursing education, scholarship, evidence-based practice, and interdisciplinary partnerships that improve the health and well-being of the individual, family, community, and global society.

-To provide quality, innovative education to improve the health and well-being of the individual, family, and society.
+To provide quality, innovative education to improve the health and well-being of the individual, family, community, and global society.

 To accomplish this mission, the SON: